solarZero - a Toitū carbonzero certification story

 Toitū carbonzero certification

-solarZero has held Toitū carbonzero certification for a decade (see their certification history here), the first solar company in the world to achieve that certification.
+solarZero has held Toitū carbonzero certification for over a decade (see their certification history here), the first solar company in the world to achieve that certification.
 Like many organisations, transport contributes most to their carbon inventory.

 solarZero has been working to minimise air travel for years now, but some degree of travel has always been necessary.
 Their efforts paid off with a drop in their 2018-19 inventory.
 Then, not long after finishing the certification for that period, business as usual changed forever with the COVID-19 lockdown in early 2020.

 As with many companies, solarZero’s staff became very familiar with online meetings, and that practice means that everyone is more comfortable meeting online instead of planning a trip.
 Even now that restrictions are lifted, it remains a routine approach to think twice about travelling unless there is a real need to meet in person, with each trip scrutinised by a senior manager before the booking is approved.

 Petrol and diesel emissions are harder to reduce sharply with just efficiency changes, and travel is a business necessity when staff have to install or service the solar installations.

 One step in the right direction has been adding an electric vehicle (EV) for the Auckland office.
 The office added a charging unit to the carpark, powered by the same solar panels that contribute to the supply of their office building, reducing the daily impacts of that EV even further. solarZero plans to replace more vehicles as current leases expire.